How Are Population Projections Estimated?

 1. When PEP data are available

-If the Census Bureau publishes Population Estimates Program data for a city or county, we calculate the percent change between the most recent year (2023) and the previous year (2022).
-Then we apply that same percent change to estimate the population for in the current year (2024).
+If the Census Bureau publishes PEP data for a city or county, we calculate the percent change between the most recent year (2023) and the previous year (2022).
+Then we apply that same percent change to estimate the population in the next year (2024) and then the current year (2025).

 2. When PEP aren't available